Ting-chien/ledger-me/README.md

 LedgerMe is a Web App to track my income/expense, investment and any financial activities 😎

+Current module includes:
+- Home Page: No content yet
+- Transaction Page: Add, edit, delete, view transactions
+- Report Page: See expenses breakdown by categories and days in a month

 ## Quick Start

 ### Prerequisites